-The linearity test of used device components can be analysed by using higher-order derivatives of $g_m$ ( i.e.gm2, gm3), second order voltage intercept (VIP2), third order voltage intercept (VIP3) and third order intercept points (IIP3), IMD3, higher-order harmonic distortion (HD2 and HD3) and 1- dB compression point [22-32].The above discussed requirements and challenges encourage to do a comprehensive investigative of linearity performance and distortion characteristics due to nonlinear dependency of Tunnel FET with applied input voltage.The present report is briefly classified following sections.
+1. The linearity test of used device components can be analysed by using higher-order derivatives of gm (i.e.gm2, gm3), second order voltage intercept (VIP2), third order voltage intercept (VIP3) and third order intercept points (IIP3), IMD3, higher-order harmonic distortion (HD2 and HD3) and 1-dB compression point [22-32].
+The above discussed requirements and challenges and the needs to perform comprehensive investigative of linearity performance and distortion characteristics due to nonlinear dependency of Tunnel FET with applied input voltage.
+Thus, this paper will discuss these as in the following Sections.